Moment map flows and the Hecke correspondence for quivers

-Since $\mu_\C^{-1}(0)$ is singular then this definition needs some justification.
-Returning to the smooth space $\Rep(Q, {\bf v})$ for the moment, recall that the gradient flow of $\| \mu - \alpha \|^2$ on $\Rep(Q, {\bf v})$ is generated by the action of $G_{\bf v}$.
-As noted in \cite[Prop.
-15]{HaradaWilkin11}, since the gradient flow of $\| \mu - \alpha \|^2$ on $\Rep(Q, {\bf v})$ preserves any $G_{\bf v}$-invariant closed subset, then the flow is contained in $\mu_\C^{-1}(0)$ if the initial condition is contained in $\mu_\C^{-1}(0)$.
+Since $\nu^{-1}(0)$ is singular then this definition needs some justification.
+Returning to the smooth space $\Rep(Q, {\bf v})$ for the moment, recall from \eqref{eqn:group-neg-flow} that the gradient flow of $\| \mu - \alpha \|^2$ on $\Rep(Q, {\bf v})$ is generated by the action of $G_{\bf v}$.
+Therefore, for any $G_{\bf v}$-invariant closed subset $Z \subset \Rep(Q, {\bf v})$ (for example $Z = \nu^{-1}(0)$), if $x \in Z$ then the flow satisfies $\phi(x, t) \in Z$ for all $t$ such that $\phi(x,t)$ is defined.
+Since $Z$ is closed, then any limit point of the flow is also contained in $Z$.
 Therefore we can define the gradient flow on the subset to be the restriction of the gradient flow on the smooth space $\Rep(Q, {\bf v})$ and Theorem \ref{thm:algebraic-flow-limit} will apply.
-In particular, if we define the critical points of $\| \mu_I - \alpha \|^2$ on $\mu_\C^{-1}(0)$ as in Definition \ref{def:critical-point-singular}, then we have a Morse stratification of the space $\mu_\C^{-1}(0)$.
-(See \cite{HaradaWilkin11} or \cite{hoskins}.)
+In particular, if we define the critical points of $\| \mu - \alpha \|^2$ on $\nu^{-1}(0)$ as in Definition \ref{def:critical-point-singular}, then we have a Morse stratification of the space $\nu^{-1}(0)$ by Theorem \ref{thm:algebraic-flow-limit}.

 We also have the following property of critical points on the smooth space $\Rep(Q, {\bf v})$.